MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 Adaptive dialog declarative files that have the .dialog extension contain the following elements:

 - The `$schema` value contains a URI pointing to the Schema that describes the format of this declarative file.
 That schema is a Bot Framework component schema, which adheres to [draft 7](http://json-schema.org/specification-links.html#draft-7) of the JSON schema vocabulary.
 This schema file enables [IntelliSense][intellisense] to work for your declarative elements.
-For information on how to create this file, see [Creating the schema file][creating-the-schema-file] in the _Create a bot using declarative adaptive dialogs_ article.
+For information on how to create this file, see the section on [The merge command](#the-merge-command) below.
 The name of the schema file can be any valid filename, but is typically named **app.schema**.
 - The `$kind` field identifies the type of component described in this file.
 For an adaptive dialog, `$kind` must be `Microsoft.AdaptiveDialog`.
-In subobjects, `$kind` identifies a trigger or action that is part of the dialog.
+In sub-objects, `$kind` identifies a trigger or action that is part of the dialog.
 This field correlates with the `[JsonProperty("$kind")]` class attribute that is associated with every class in the Bot Framework SDK that is designed to work using the declarative approach.
 - The `recognizer` value contains a [recognizer type][recognizer-types] and an array of one or more [intents][intents] and optionally an array of one or more [entities][entity].
 - The `generator` value contains a link to the .lg file associated with the adaptive dialog that this .dialog file defines.
 - The `triggers` value contains an array of one or more [triggers](bot-builder-concept-adaptive-dialog-triggers.md).
 The type of trigger is declared using the `$kind` keyword.
 Each trigger contains an array of one or more actions.